 We believe that the personal welfare and academic success of our students is best supported by close co-operation between home and school.

-We aim to keep parents fully aware of their child's progress through regular consultation, information events and extra personal contact where needed.
-Early in Year 7, parents are invited to an informal evening to review their child's first weeks in school.
-There are annual parents' evenings for each year group, plus additional meetings in Years 9, 11 and 12 to review education choices.

-St Aidan's strives to support the wellbeing of Students, staff and the school community.
+We aim to keep parents/ carers fully aware of their child's progress through regular consultation, information events and extra personal contact where needed.
+Early in Year 7, parents/carers are invited to an informal evening to review their child's first weeks in school.
+There are annual parent/carer consultation evenings for each year group, plus additional meetings in Years 9 and 11 to review education choices.
+St. Aidan's strives to support the wellbeing of students, staff, and the school community.

 Form Tutors care for students' personal welfare and monitor academic progress.
-The Head of Year is the contact point for parents, who are encouraged to get in touch whenever they feel there is need.
+The Head of Year is the contact point for parents/carers, who are encouraged to get in touch whenever they feel there is need.
 Our experience is that a telephone call or brief meeting is usually sufficient to resolve any problems that arise.

-If Students need support in school, they are welcome to visit the mentors in the Independent Learning Centre (ILC) who are there to support with a wide range of academic concerns and with emotional wellbeing.
+If students need support in school, they are welcome to visit the mentors in 'The Beacon' or the Student Support Office, who are there to support with a wide range of academic and pastoral concerns and with emotional wellbeing.
+We also have an Assistant Headteacher for Progress at KS3 (Mrs King) and Progress at KS4 (Mr Holdsworth) who can always be contacted with any concerns.